• Skip to primary navigation

 • 1 tablespoon toasted sesame oil

-• 2 teaspoons coconut sugar or granulated sugar ((or 2 teaspoons maple syrup))
+• 2 teaspoons granulated sugar (or maple syrup)

 • 4 tablespoons neutral-flavored oil (divided)

-• 1 head cauliflower (core removed and cut into bite-sized piecesĀ )
+• 1 head cauliflower (core removed and cut into bite-sized pieces )

 • 4 dried red chilis (cut into small pieces)